 Dr. Laura Nicely is a 2006 graduate of Auburn University College of Veterinary Medicine.
 Prior to veterinary school, she received a Bachelor of Science in Biology/Psychology from Birmingham-Southern College.
 Her veterinary interests include internal medicine, surgery, ultrasound and preventative medicine.
 She is currently a member of the AVMA and outside of veterinary medicine, Dr. Nicely enjoys traveling, reading and spending time with family and friends.
-She shares her home with her husband David, her new daughter Eleanor, and her kitties Juji and Annie.
-Dr. Nicely is currently on maternity leave and is expected to return near the end of October.
+She shares her home with her husband David, her young daughter Eleanor, and her kitties Juji and Annie.

 Rachel Knight, DVM

 Dr. Rachel Knight graduated from Auburn University in 2014 with a Doctorate in Veterinary Medicine.
 Before attending veterinary school, she received her Bachelor’s of Science in Zoology Pre-Veterinary Medicine from Auburn University.
 She was a research assistant in the Clinical Sciences department at Auburn University where she studied heartworm and roundworm disease in cats.
 She was also one of the Hill’s Pet Nutrition representatives which helped give her an appreciation for the role nutrition can play in treatment plans.
 She is a member of the AVMA, and has special interests in nutrition, client education, dentistry, and allergic conditions.
 Her and her husband have recently welcomed a son, Trotter, and have three dogs, Weagle, Boulder and Sammie.
 In her free time, she enjoys playing with her dogs, watching Auburn football, reading, running outdoors and cooking.